momin149/angular-signalR/README.md

 npm install
 ```

-**Important note:** this repository contains AgCommon repository in dependencies which will be cloned through SSH protocol, so you need to configure your access to the GitHub by SSH key.
+**Important note:** this repository contains dependencies which will be cloned through SSH protocol, so you need to configure your access to the GitHub by SSH key.

 ## Tiles sandbox
 The `tiles` repository is where we can develop our tiles.